Doctores metro station

 Doctores metro station (Note: Estación del Metro Doctores.
 Spanish pronunciation: /es/.
 The name of the station literally means "Physicians" or "Doctors" in Spanish.) is a station of the Mexico City Metro in the city's borough of Cuauhtémoc.
 It is an underground stop that serves Line 8 (Green Line) between Salto del Agua and Obrera, servicing the colonias (neighborhoods) of Doctores and Obrera.
 Its name references the neighborhood and its pictogram depicts a couple of physicians.

 Doctores metro station opened on 20 July 1994 providing service north toward Garibaldi and south toward Constitución de 1917.
-In 2024, the station had an average daily ridership of 10,713 passengers, making it the 124th busiest station in the network.
+In 2025, the station had an average daily ridership of 9,704 passenger entries, making it the 142nd busiest station in the network.

 Location and layout

-Doctores is an underground metro station below Eje Central, in central Mexico City.
-It serves the Colonias (neighborhoods) of Doctores and Obrera.
-The station's pictogram features the silhouette of two physicians referencing the Doctores neighborhood, where the streets are named after academic physicians active during La Reforma (1850s).
+Doctores is an underground metro station on Line 8 below Eje Central, in the Colonias (neighborhoods) of Doctores and Obrera, in central Mexico City.

 Doctores metro station has four exits leading to Eje Central.
 In Colonia Doctores, the northeastern exit is at the corner of Calle Chimalpopoca, and the northwestern exit is at Calle Dr. Pascua.
 In Colonia Obrera, one exit is at the corner of Calle Lucas Alamán, and the southwestern exit is at Calle Dr. Liceaga.
 The station is located between Salto del Agua and Obrera stations on the line.
 The area is serviced by Line 1 (formerly Line A) of the trolleybus system.

 History and construction

 Line 8 of the Mexico City Metro was built by Empresas ICA.
 The line was opened on 20 July 1994, operating from Garibaldi to Constitución de 1917.
 The tunnel stretch between Doctores and Salto del Agua spans 564 m, while the segment toward Obrera measures 761 m.

-Workers uncovered "floors, walls, rammed earth, offerings, canals, chinampas, and piles" during the construction of the tunnel between José María Izazaga and Chimalpopoca Streets, located between Doctores and Salto del Agua stations.
+Workers uncovered "floors, walls, rammed earth, offerings, canals, chinampas, and piles" during the construction of the tunnel between José María Izazaga and Chimalpopoca streets, located between Doctores and Salto del Agua stations.

+Name and pictogram

+The station's pictogram features the silhouette of two physicians referencing the Doctores neighborhood, where the streets are named after academic physicians active during La Reforma (1850s).